-Immunizations are an excellent way to protect yourself and your family against many diseases.
+Immunizations are an excellent way to protect your student and family against many diseases.
 Age-appropriate immunization starts at birth and continues through adulthood, with special emphasis through age two.
-Your health care provider can help you determine which immunizations you or your child may need.
+Your student's health care provider can help determine which immunizations your child may need.

 Nearly every place that provides care for a child outside the home requires either proof of immunizations, a medical exemption or nonmedical exemption to be enrolled and remain enrolled come exclusion day, the third Wednesday of February every year.